abhinandansrivastava/imperative_sentences/README.md

 ---------------------------------------------------------------------------
 Test Via Flask API
-"python app.py" can be tested through Postman
+python app.py can be tested through Postman
 ---------------------------------------------------------------------------
 Future work:
 add more cases for imperative sentences